Manual Installation of Owl¶

 - The current terminal is using the

-OWL_TOKENis still valid. - Whether local scripts or automation tasks depend on the behavior of the old version.
+OWL_TOKENis still valid - Whether scripts or automated tasks on this machine rely on the behavior of the old version

 Uninstallation¶